 As you can see, the basic structure of Padme's gown is clearly reminiscent of the houppelande: the long, dangling sleeves, the high waistline accentuated by a sash, the full skirt, the general weightiness, etc.

 The choice of this dress as a main influence is very logical; the high waist is the best way to hide a pregnancy, but, if added a full skirt, it's the perfect disguise.

 |Giovanni Arnolfini and His Wife |

 by Jan Van Eyck (1434)

-Much has been discussed around this painting on wether or not the lady portrayed (whom is wearing a houppelande) was pregnant or it's the effect of the skirt.
+Much has been discussed around this painting on whether or not the lady portrayed (who is wearing a houppelande) was pregnant or it's the effect of the skirt.
 So yes, this is a good dress with which to hide a pregnancy.